cwkosman/cherin-food-blog/content/recipes/pressure-cooked-risotto-with-mushrooms.md

 ---
-title: PRESSURE COOKED RISOTTO WITH MUSHROOMS
+title: Pressure Cooked Risotto With Mushrooms
-description: 'Multi-purposed meal, good for a rainy day or bringing to a potluck'
+description: Multi-purposed meal, good for a rainy day or bringing to a potluck
 date: 2020-05-20T23:59:40.311Z
 tags:
   - appetizer